Altier-Tech/java-proxy-client/README.md

-# JProxy Client
+# J-Proxy Client

-Client application for JProxy server.
+Client application for J-Proxy server.
+This is basically a proxy-enabled web browser.